 - The credit card has high annual fees that outweigh its benefits.

 - The credit card has an extremely high interest rate.

-- If it's a relatively new card and has a low credit limit, so closing it won’t impact your credit history or utilization by much.
+- It’s a relatively new card and has a low credit limit, so closing it won’t impact your credit history or utilization much.

 Alternatives To Closing An Account

-To help you keep the account open and get the most out of it, try these alternatives:
+If you want to keep the account open and get the most out of it, consider these alternatives:

 - Call your card issuer and ask to change the card to one that better suits your goals and is from the same issuer.